Lastik/some-charts/docs/demo/box-plot/index.md

   - `isFitToViewModeEnabled` which specifies that all the chart data must be fitted vertically and horizontally within the chart viewport
   - `relativePadding` which specifies additional padding applied from chart grid to chart data.
 This padding is specified in relative units.

-- `header` objects defines text displayed on top of the chart;
+- `header` attribute defines text displayed on top of the chart;
-- An array of plots to display on this chart.
+- `plots` - an array of plots to display on this chart.
 For this demo, we render a `Box` plot with `Outliers` which visualize points that are out of the box and its "whiskers" areas.
 So we need to create a new `BoxPlotOptions` object, which specifies options for the Box plot, and a new `BoxOutliersPlotOptions` object which specifies options for the Box Outliers plot.

 The `BoxPlotOptions` has three properties: